-The NetBIOS name (N) of a machine is unique at a given time within a given domain.
-Name uniqueness is ensured by the domain controller, but two machines may have the same name at different points in time.
+Devices that have not joined a domain may share the same name.
+For devices in a domain, the name of the device is unique at a given time within a given domain.
+Name uniqueness is ensured by the domain controller, but two different devices may have the same name at different points in time.